declancm/vim2vscode/README.md

 # vim2vscode

-Open all active buffers (files) in vs code for when you need that visual studio\
+Open all active buffers (files) in vim into vs code for when you need that visual studio\
 debugging power.
 Opens the current file at the exact same cursor position.

 ## Installation